MattechLab/monalisa/docs/rst/7-1_thermodyn_info.rst

     k_{\Gamma} \ T_C \  \Delta I^{tot} \leq   \Delta E^{tot}_{useful} \quad (E5)

-This equation is very similar to the principle of Laundauer, which reads
+This equation is very similar to the principle of Landauer, which reads

 .. math ::

     k_{B} \ T \  log(2) \leq   \Delta E

-where :math:`k_{B}` is the Boltzmann constant, :math:`T` is the temperature of the computer (which can be identified with our temperature :math:`T_C`) and :math:`\Delta E` is the energy amount that is needed to erase a *bit* of information.
-This similarity suggests that equation (E5) could be seen as an generalisation of Landauer principle to the context of MRI reconstruction, but we have to stay prudent for the moment.
-What we where able to show is, that interpreting the *Work* of the computer as a virtual work that contract a portion of phase space like an ideal gas leads to a relation between energy and information that is very similar to the Principle of Landauer.
+where :math:`k_{B}` is the Boltzmann constant, :math:`T` is the temperature of the computer (which can be identified with the temperature of the cooling system :math:`T_C`) and :math:`\Delta E` is the practical energy amount that is needed to erase a *bit* of information.
+This similarity suggests that equation (E5) could be seen as an generalisation of Landauer principle in the context of MRI reconstruction, but we have to stay prudent for the moment.
+What we were able to show is, that interpreting the "work" of the computer as a virtual work that contracts a portion of phase space like an ideal gas leads to a relation between energy and information that is very similar to the Principle of Landauer.

 The entropy of an ideal gas, for a constant number of particles :math:`N` and constant temperature, can be expressed up